Choosing your bonsai species

 Level: intermediate

 Azalea is highly appreciated for its spectacular flowering and vivid colors.
-It requires careful cultivation: acidic substrate, regular but well-managed watering, and protection from strong heat.
-When well grown, it produces fine branching and a unique character.
+It asks for careful cultivation: acidic substrate, regular but controlled watering and protection from strong heat.
+Well grown, it offers fine ramification and a unique character.

 Exposure: soft light, avoid scorching sun